Choosing between Creatio and SugarCRM for your CRM often comes down to five questions:

 Creatio is a platform company that happens to sell CRM.
 Its real product is a no-code, composable architecture where business teams assemble applications, automate processes, and deploy AI agents across sales, marketing, and service without involving IT.

-If your organization's biggest pain is rigid software that can't keep up with how your business actually works, Creatio is built for that problem.
+If your organization's biggest pain is rigid software that cannot keep up with how your business actually works, Creatio is built for that problem.
+Teams evaluating Creatio against other enterprise CRMs often also compare it to Creatio vs. Salesforce and Creatio vs. HubSpot to understand where the no-code platform advantage is most pronounced.

-SugarCRM is a sales company that built a CRM around a specific insight: in B2B manufacturing, wholesale, and distribution, the most valuable sales data isn't in the CRM.
-It's in the ERP.
-What customers order, how frequently, what they stopped buying, and what related products they've never tried.
+SugarCRM is a sales company that built a CRM around a specific insight: in B2B manufacturing, wholesale, and distribution, the most valuable sales data is not in the CRM.
+It is in the ERP.
+What customers order, how frequently, what they stopped buying, and what related products they have never tried.

 SugarCRM's sales-i product connects directly to ERP systems and surfaces these patterns automatically, turning transaction history into cross-sell opportunities and churn warnings that reps can act on.